barentes/habitat_quality_bepe/README.md

 The research followed the processing steps detailed below:

 ### 1. Pre-processing (Google Earth Engine)
-Extraction of descriptive statistics and percentiles from the map of priority areas for the implementation of Payment for Environmental Services (PES) and opportunity cost maps.
+Extraction of descriptive statistics and percentiles from the map of priority areas for the implementation of Payment for Environmental Services (PES).
-* **Status:** JavaScript codes are available in the `/scripts` folder.

 ### 2. Literature Review Analysis (R)
 Literature review analysis to substantiate the elaboration of threat table (input data in theInVEST model).